denniskoech1/alx-system_engineering-devops/0x00-shell_basics/README.md

-listing in long format numerically
+Creating a directory in a directory